 Complications affecting specific parts of your body

 - Eye problems: Sickle cell disease can injure blood vessels in the eye, most often in the retina.
+This is called sickle retinopathy.
 Blood vessels in the retina can overgrow, get blocked, or bleed.
 This can cause the retina to detach, which means it is lifted or pulled from its normal position.
 These problems can lead to vision loss.

 - Gallstones: When red blood cells break down, in a process called hemolysis, they release hemoglobin.
 Hemoglobin then gets broken down into a substance called bilirubin.
 Bilirubin can form stones called gallstones that get stuck in the gallbladder.
 The gallbladder is a small sac-shaped organ beneath the liver that helps with digestion.

 - Heart problems: These can include coronary heart disease and pulmonary hypertension.
 Frequent blood transfusions can lead to heart damage from iron overload.